w3c/wai-curricula/content/content-author/structure.md

 * explain how proper heading hierarchy enables users to identify and navigate the different content sections
 * provide proper heading hierarchies that enable users to identify and navigate the different content sections
-* write descriptive and meaningful heading text depending on the heading purpose
+* write descriptive and meaningful heading text based on the heading purpose
 * describe the accessibility considerations when changing the default visual appearance of headings, including:
   * potential inaccessibility of the selected custom visual appearance
   * mismatch between the visual appearance of the heading and the generated markup